-In this publication, you'll be able to review detailed information about JEA's water treatment systems, results from our water quality testing and learn about water conservation tips that can help you save money and further protect this critical natural resource.
+With this is mind, we are pleased to present the 2022 Water Quality Report.
+In this publication, you will be able to review detailed information about JEA's water treatment systems, results from our water quality testing, and conservation tips that can help you save money and further protect our water supply.